Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 There is no doubt that the tumble dryer gives one a much firmer texture to the kitten cave..
 This is is exactly what one needs if you are making a cat cave.
 I have seen many caves made where the fibers clearly were not sufficiently felted.
-These could be salved by using this method.
+These could be salvaged by using this method.

-Put bubble wrap bubble side down onto both sides of the project.
+- Put bubble wrap bubble side down onto both sides of the project.

-Roll with a rolling pin or use a rolling pin which you have covered with a sushi mat.
+- Roll with a rolling pin or use a rolling pin which you have covered with a sushi mat.
 Use elastic bands to keep it on or

-Alternatively, a bamboo blind can be used very effectively for larger projects such as this one.
+- Alternatively, a bamboo blind can be used very effectively for larger projects such as this one.

-Keep on turning the project so that that you are rolling from a different angle.
+- Keep on turning the project so that that you are rolling from a different angle.
 This will help to maintain its perfect shape.
 The edges of the template might move around a little but this is acceptable as it helps prevent a ridge from forming where the end of the template stops.

-The template will start to buckle and bend underneath as the fibers below begin to shrink.
+- The template will start to buckle and bend underneath as the fibers below begin to shrink.

 This image shows the cat/kitten cave after felting in the tumble drier.
 Burst the balloon and remove it from the cave.

-Rinse with Hot and Cold Water
+30. Rinse With Hot and Cold Water, Then Let Dry